priya15012003/Electric-Vehicle-Charging-Demand-Forecasting/README.md

 ├── forecasting_notebook.ipynb

-This are the Screenshots of Jupyter Notebook, wgwere i have use python language to create clean and proper data : https://drive.google.com/drive/folders/1d_pWqu6SJqDfyiE4BP9gVqaMiO1jWpLW?usp=sharing
+This are the Screenshots of Jupyter Notebook, where I have use python language to create clean and proper data : https://drive.google.com/drive/folders/1d_pWqu6SJqDfyiE4BP9gVqaMiO1jWpLW?usp=sharing

 ├── EV_Dashboard.pbix # Power BI report